dswann101164/azure-noob-blog/posts/2025-11-10-only-1-percent-know-these-tools.md

 5. Monitor and back up Azure resources

 **What they test:**
-- Can you create a VM? ✅
+- Can you create a VM? âœ…
-- Can you configure an NSG? ✅
+- Can you configure an NSG? âœ…
-- Can you deploy an ARM template? ✅
+- Can you deploy an ARM template? âœ…
-- Can you set up a storage account? ✅
+- Can you set up a storage account? âœ…

 **What they DON'T test:**
-- Can you generate an inventory of 31,000 resources? ❌
+- Can you generate an inventory of 31,000 resources? âŒ
-- Can you explain cost allocation to finance? ❌
+- Can you explain cost allocation to finance? âŒ
-- Can you build executive dashboards? ❌
+- Can you build executive dashboards? âŒ
-- Can you automate recurring reports? ❌
+- Can you automate recurring reports? âŒ

 **The certification prepared you for 20% of the job.**